 At this time in our Church the need for addiction recovery was increasing.
 Since God knows exactly what is needed, He sent a former addict originally from Philadelphia who said,” Early on in my call I had this overwhelming passion to pastor a church that was a safe haven for addicts to access the grace of Christ for recovery.”
 At 13 he began drinking, at 16 he dropped out of high school, and two years later he was stabbed to near death.
 He said, “That’s when Christ and I found each other…God began to rebuild the ruined walls of my broken life.”
 After graduating with at Bachelor of Arts in Religion Degree at Houghton College and a Masters in Divinity degree from Asbury Theological Seminary, the Rev. Lenny Luchetti began serving as Lead Pastor in 2003 through 2010.

 Local outreach that commenced under Pastor Lenny’s leadership includes the Helping Hands Food Pantry starting in 2007 and Family Promise in 2008 and both remain thriving ministries in our Church.
-The food pantry distributes groceries and provides a meal and is available on the first and third Friday of the month; Food Pantry is committed to helping low-income families through a nationwide network to achieve lasting independence; Celebrate Recovery is a Christ-centered, 12 step program based on the 8 principles in the Beatitudes to help us with our hurts, habits or hang-ups.
+The food pantry distributes groceries and is available on the first and third Friday of the month; Food Pantry is committed to helping low-income families through a nationwide network to achieve lasting independence.
+Celebrate Recovery is a Christ-centered, 12 step program based on the 8 principles in the Beatitudes to help us with our hurts, habits or hang-ups.

 From 2011 through the present, the Rev. Dana Antal and the Rev. Lynda Keefer have been serving as Co-Lead Pastors.

-Local outreach and Support Groups added suring their pastorate include: Grief Share Ministry, The Clothing Closet Ministry.
-In 2013 our church organized a Homeless Task Force and in 2014 we opened a 30 bed homeless shelter operating daily from 10 pm to 6 am in the church gymnasium from November to March.
+Local outreach and Support Groups added during their pastorate include: Grief Share Ministry , The Clothing Closet Ministry and a Before/After School Care Program, Rock Solid Care, for elementary school age children.
+In 2013 our church organized a Homeless Task Force and in 2014 we opened a homeless shelter operating daily from 7 pm to 6 am in the church gymnasium from November to March.